Start a PyData Meetup

 - Give attendees a place to share and exchange knowledge, as well as to network with others in the field of data science; and

-The following guidelines will be used for all PyData meetups and events:
+The following guidelines will be used for all PyData events:

 - It is the policy of NumFOCUS that each PyData meetup chapter needs to have a robust code of conduct with clear avenues indicating how to address an issue that may arise.
 The PyData Code of Conduct is the suggested model that we provide, with the understanding that it was written with the U.S. context in mind.
 Organizers are free to modify it or write their own code of conduct that best suits the needs of their particular community, but unique PyData meetup chapter codes of conduct are subject to approval by NumFOCUS.
 Please contact [email protected] if you’d like to use a unique Code of Conduct.